 Originally published at The New Stack (https://thenewstack.io/how-to-avoid-the-5-sre-implementation-traps-that-catch-even-the-best-teams/).

-Today’s businesses must quickly release new software into production, yet the majority fail to deliver quality software efficiently.
-A recent DevOps survey conducted by Harvard Business Review confirms this software delivery pain point: While 86 percent of respondents said it is important for their organizations to build and deploy software quickly, only 10 percent report being successful at doing so.
+Today’s businesses must release new features into production on a regular basis.
+Yet the majority fail to deliver these features with the quality users expect.
+A recent DevOps survey conducted by Harvard Business Review confirms this software delivery pain point: While 86 percent of respondents said it is important for their organizations to build and deploy software fast, only 10 percent report being successful at doing so.

 We hear from companies that are experiencing the same challenges when it comes to implementing SRE: high importance, low success rate.
 SRE (Site Reliability Engineering) is one method that puts DevOps (collaboration between Development and Operations teams to deploy code to production) into practice.
-However, whether you are implementing SRE or DevOps, your best intentions are likely going to disappoint you on the first try.
+Yet, whether you are implementing SRE or DevOps, your best intentions are likely going to disappoint you on the first try.
 Much like with DevOps, the path to successful SRE implementation is not as elusive as it may seem.
 If you take the right steps, you can avoid costly mistakes and team dissatisfaction.

 How can organizations maximize their chance at SRE success while avoiding potential pitfalls?
 We’ve pinpointed five traps that companies fall into on the path to SRE adoption.
 Here’s what they are and how you can avoid them:

-You’ve formed a core group that believes in SRE and is committed to its execution.
+You’ve formed a core group that believes in SRE.
 This team may be members of your engineering, ops or DevOps, or even a full-fledged SRE team.
 This is a great start, but be careful about not getting enough cross-team buy-in.
-We’ve seen companies assign just 1-2 SRE engineers for the entire organization, and that proved to be insufficient.
+We’ve seen companies assign only 1-2 SRE engineers for the entire organization, and that proved to be insufficient.
 SRE needs buy-in from ops, engineering, and product to stick.
 For high severity issues, sales, support and customer success should be looped in as well.
-Without broader buy-in, teams outside of the SRE group would not be motivated to improve their operations.
+Without broader buy-in, teams outside of the SRE group will lack motivation to improve their operations.
 These operational improvements, in turn, could prevent underlying issues that cause incidents that the SRE group then must address.

 Another challenge: How do you manage all the streams of cross-team communication?
 During an incident, it may be too much of a burden to inform and get input from so many teams.
 One solution we’ve seen work well is to split the incident command role and have a dedicated communications lead role.
-The primary metric for the comms lead is how well stakeholders are synchronized rather than the resolution time.
-If there’s cross-team buy-in, then all the streams of cross-team communication can be managed in one SRE platform.
+The primary metric for the comms lead is how well stakeholders synchronize rather than the resolution time.
+If there’s cross-team buy-in, then all the streams of cross-team communication exist in one SRE platform.

 If your incident response process references multiple docs and wikis, that’s too much.
-Proven research, including The Checklist Manifesto, has already established that when humans are under stress, tasks should be as simple as possible.
+Proven research, including The Checklist Manifesto, establishes that when humans are under stress, tasks should be as simple as possible.
 The same applies to high severity incidents that your company faces.
-Even the best-written procedures docs are impossibly hard to follow under stress.
+Even the best-written procedures docs are hard to follow under stress.
 But single checklists are insufficient for complex tasks and team activities.
-In the most successful SRE implementations, we observe that checklists are used but they are customized for different roles.
-The ideal system knows how to show the right information and level of detail at the right time, while tasks are kept as small as possible.
-And when looking back at the system overall, each checklist item can be measured for efficiency to allow for future improvements.
+In the most successful SRE implementations, we observe that teams use checklists but customize them by roles.
+The ideal system knows how to show the right information and level of detail at the right time, while tasks stay as small as possible.
+And when looking back at the system, each checklist item can be measured for efficiency to allow for future improvements.

-Your company is disciplined and creates a postmortem for every incident.
-That’s already a big win as many teams don’t get this far due to the toil of creating postmortems.
-If you’re still not at the point where your teams can easily create comprehensive postmortems with timestamps and key events, then you may need to automate this process.
-Assuming you are past that, the next major pitfall we see is that postmortems get written but are not reviewed again.
+Your company creates an incident retrospective for every incident.
+That’s already a big win as many teams don’t get this far due to the toil of creating retrospectives.
+If you’re still not at the point where your teams can create comprehensive retrospectives with low toil, then you may need to automate this process.
+Assuming you are past that, the next major pitfall we see is that retrospectives get written but are not reviewed again.
 Memory fades over time and issues repeat themselves.
-Moreover, the depth of lessons learned and the content of each postmortem are inconsistent and insufficient.
-Often, the experience of the postmortem team varies per incident.
-These challenges are usually due to the free-form nature of postmortems.
+Moreover, the depth of lessons learned and the contents of each retrospective are inconsistent.
+Often, the experience of the retrospective team varies per incident.
+These challenges are usually due to the free-form nature of retrospectives.

-An ideal system is one that turns unstructured postmortems into a taxonomy with metadata and data that can be extracted across the entire body of postmortems.
-This data can then be analyzed: How many customers were impacted?
-Which of our monitoring tools caught this?
-Did our automation tests catch this?
-This makes the greatest impact for postmortems with action items, because it allows for proper prioritization.
+An ideal system is one that turns unstructured retrospectives into a taxonomy with metadata.
+You should be able to extract data that across the entire body of retrospectives.
+You can then analyze this data.
+What was the customer impact?
+Which of your monitoring tools caught this?
+Did your automation tests catch this?
+This makes the greatest impact for retrospectives with action items as it allows for prioritization.
 In other words, identified bugs cannot be punted down the road if it impacts an important customer.
-In most cases, trying to do this process manually is painful and results in postmortem actions not getting the right understanding and priority.
+In most cases, this process is manual and painful.
+It results in retrospective actions not getting the right understanding and priority.

 Even the most senior of engineers still needs to learn from live incidents.
 But it is too costly to wait for issues to hit and impact customers before this learning can take place.
 The average cost of network downtime is around $300,000 per hour, according to Gartner, but the brand impact may be much higher than that.
 Companies cannot afford to train on real incidents.
 The ideal SRE implementation would help train new team members with simulated incidents based on your own environment and past incidents.
 At a minimum, regular tabletop exercises are a good way to do this if no automation is in place.